 Ned was dressed in a customary Gladiator tunic complete with belt, authentic leather gloves to protect his all-important hands for combat, and was appointed his very own (foam) training sword.

 The Gladiator Museum in Rome is room full of historical treasures including:

 - shields and

 - as you can see, even a stuffed lion’s head.

 The most important lesson I learned here is that getting dressed up and playing the part of a real life person is THE BEST way to help a child make connections between the ancient Roman places he’s been visiting (eg Colosseum), and what actually happened there, thousands of years ago.

-Gladiator School in Rome for kids
+No.3: Gladiator Practice at Gladiator School in Rome for kids

 After the museum visit where you’ve been clothed, it was time to start the REAL Gladiator training practice.

 Practice first, before facing up to a chosen opponent in the tournament ring with gladiator games and a re-enactment of gladiatorial combat.